pavel-grigorev/spring-resource-reader/README.md

 }
 ```

-The tool will create a proxy bean for an interface if there is `@ResourceReader` on it.
-To make it work, add the `@ResourceReaderScan` annotation to JavaConfig:
+The tool will create a proxy bean for an interface decorated with `@ResourceReader`.
+To make it work, add the `@ResourceReaderScan` annotation to a java configuration:

 ```java
 @Configuration